-Further, there is an absolute limit of 25 persons for a discrete indoor event in green counties and an absolute limit of 250 persons for a discrete outdoor event in green counties.
+Further, there is an absolute limit of 25 persons for a discrete indoor event and an absolute limit of 250 persons for a discrete outdoor event.
 A discrete event is an event such as a wedding reception.
 When calculating the number of persons attending a discrete indoor event, employees providing services for the event and directly interacting with guests - such as waiters and bartenders - must be included in the count; employees not directly interacting with guests - such as cooks in a separate kitchen - are not counted.
 Examples are offered below.

-Example 1 (When fire code capacity is known under Method 1): Under Method 1, you have a known fire code capacity of 40 persons, 25% of which is 10 persons.
+Example 1 (When fire code capacity is known under Method 1): Under Method 1, you have a known fire code capacity of 40 persons and will not be self-certifying.
+Therefore, you are limited to 25% capacity, which is 10 persons (25% of 40).
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 30 persons.
 Because 10 persons under Method 1 is more restrictive than 30 persons under Method 2, the maximum occupancy limit that must be followed is 10 persons.